ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 When you power off {{site.data.keyword.BluVirtServers}} that support the suspend billing feature, you don't accrue costs for certain compute resources.
 Billing stops automatically when the server is powered off.
 The suspend billing feature helps you reduce cost and prevents you from having to reprovision a virtual server when you need its resources again.
 {:shortdesc}

+ don't support suspend billing.
+{:important}

-If your profile doesn't support suspend billing or you choose not to suspend your instances, you are billed for your usage based on the normal hourly or monthly rates that are associated with your instance configuration.
+If your profile doesn't support suspend billing or you choose not to suspend your instances, you are billed for your usage based on the normal hourly or monthly rates for your instance configuration.
 {:note}

-Most virtual server instances created before November 1st, 2018 don't support the suspend billing feature.
-To find out if your virtual server instance supports the suspend billing feature, see [Viewing suspend billing feature](/docs/virtual-servers?topic=virtual-servers-viewing-suspend-billing-feature).
+Most virtual server instances that were created before 1 November 2018 and instances that are billed monthly don't support the suspend billing feature.
+To find out whether your virtual server instance supports the suspend billing feature, see [Viewing suspend billing feature](/docs/virtual-servers?topic=virtual-servers-viewing-suspend-billing-feature).

 ## Before you begin
 {: #suspend-billing-prereqs}